How to Sell and Market your Brand, Product, and Services in China

 KOL marketing in China is huge, we’ve written a very extensive article on KOL marketing you can check out here.
 But most business owners have the wrong idea about KOL marketing or influence marketing.
 They think it’s all about the younger girl and guys taking pictures of their cloth, makeup, and food!!!

-An Influencer or KOL is someone who is able to influence their viewers, audiences, and follow to take an action and they can be in any kind of industry.
+An Influencer or KOL is someone who is able to influence their viewers, audiences, and followers to take any action and they can be in any kind of industry.
 For example, Elon Musk is a huge influencer for tech and business right now, he doesn’t take pictures of shoes and food.

 Dr. Oz is a huge influencer on health and fitness for a lot of people in North America.
 Oprah Winfrey is one of the biggest influencers in the world, you may not buy the same dress Oprah is wearing but she continues to inspire people across the globe.